Growth of automorphisms of virtually special groups: Introduction

-Unfortunately, the maximal subgroups of $G$ growing at below-top speed under $\phi$ are not even finitely generated for a general automorphism $\phi$ (\Cref{ex:positive_ifg}).
-This is where the coarse-median preserving hypothesis comes in to save the day: it guarantees that these maximal slow-growing subgroups are quasi-convex in $G$, and thus themselves special.
-This is the core of the proof of \Cref{thmintro:cmp_aut} and it relies on the following two key facts: \begin{enumerate} \itemsep{.25em} \item If $G$ is special and $\phi\in\Out(G)$ has infinite order, the Bestvina--Paulin construction \cite{Bes88,Pau91} can be used to produce $G$--actions on $\R$--trees whose arc-stabilisers are co-abelian subgroups of centralisers \cite{Fio10e}; these are well-behaved subgroups of $G$, but they can be infinitely generated in general.
-Importantly, when $\phi$ is coarse-median preserving, the arc-stabilisers of these $\R$--trees are \emph{actual} centralisers (\Cref{thm:10e+}), hence finitely generated. \item We can then show that all point-stabilisers of these $\R$--trees are finitely generated, and even quasi-convex in $G$.
-This uses accessibility over centralisers (\Cref{thmintro:acc}) and some Rips--Sela theory, as we explain in \Cref{app:acc_R_trees}.
-Results of this type for small $F_m$--trees were obtained in \cite{Gaboriau-Levitt,GJLL}. \end{enumerate}
+Unfortunately, these maximal ``slow'' subgroups of $G$ are not even finitely generated for a general $\phi\in\Out(G)$ \cite[Example~3.4]{Fio11a}.
+This is where the coarse-median preserving hypothesis comes in: it guarantees that the maximal slow subgroups are quasi-convex in $G$.
+More precisely, given $G$ special and $\phi\in\Out(G)$ of infinite order, we can use the Bestvina--Paulin construction \cite{Bes88,Pau91} to produce $\R$--trees $G\acts T$ whose arc-stabilisers are (possibly infinitely generated) co-abelian subgroups of centralisers \cite{Fio10e}.
+When $\phi$ is coarse-median preserving, arc-stabilisers are actually genuine centralisers, which implies that the point-stabilisers of $T$ are quasi-convex (using \Cref{thmintro:acc} and \cite{Fio11b}).
+The maximal slow subgroups of $G$ are finite intersections of such point-stabilisers, and hence well-behaved.

-Even if one is only interested in growth rates of untwisted automorphisms of right-angled Artin groups, the proof of \Cref{thmintro:cmp_aut} forces us to immediately abandon the world of RAAGs: the subgroups in the first stratum of the ``Nielsen--Thurston decomposition'' of the automorphism have no reason to be RAAGs in general (see \Cref{ex:fix_not_raag}).
-One then has to understand automorphisms of these more general special groups in order to prove \Cref{thmintro:cmp_aut} in this case.
-This should further motivate the level of generality pursued in this article: it also serves the very concrete purpose of understanding automorphisms of very concrete groups such as RAAGs.
+Even if one is only interested in untwisted automorphisms of RAAGs, the proof of \Cref{thmintro:cmp_aut} forces us to immediately abandon this world: the maximal slow subgroups have no reason to be RAAGs in general (\Cref{ex:fix_not_raag}).
+One then has to understand automorphisms of more general special groups in order to prove \Cref{thmintro:cmp_aut} in this case.
+This should further motivate the level of generality pursued in this article: it serves the concrete purpose of understanding automorphisms of very explicit groups such as RAAGs.

-We conclude by mentioning that some versions of Rips--Sela theory for actions of special groups on higher-dimensional median spaces are available \cite{CRK1,CRK2}.
-We managed to only rely on actions on $\R$--trees for this article, but studying more refined aspects of automorphisms of special groups will likely require the higher-dimensional theory.
+Finally, we mention that versions of Rips--Sela theory for actions of special groups on higher-dimensional median spaces are available \cite{CRK1,CRK2}, though we managed to only rely on actions on $\R$--trees for this article.

-{\bf Structure of paper.} \Cref{sect:prelims} introduces important terminology and notation about special groups and growth rates of automorphisms.
-We also collect various recurring lemmas, recall the basics of the Bestvina--Paulin construction, and review the structural results on $\R$--trees arising from automorphisms of special groups that were shown in our previous work \cite{Fio10e,Fio10a}.